XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 Before we move on we must first verify the payload outcome.
 As we discussed before, once signed, you would receive a `user token` to send your next payload using a Push notification.

 #### Please note: this is where this tutorial gets more technical.
 Software developers will be able to follow this.
-If you've never coded before this will probably requiresome further time to learn and understand what is happening and how to achieve the desired end result.
+If you've never coded before this will probably require some further time to learn and understand what is happening and how to achieve the desired end result.

 In this part of the transaction we are not just creating a sign request by sending a payload, we are also subscribing to payload events.
 We will use the following methods in our code. `Sdk.payload.create()` and `Sdk.payload.createAndSubscribe()`.